Kristaps Porziņģis: 2016–18: Promising years

-On 16 November 2016, Porziņģis scored a then career-high 35 points in a 105–102 win over the Detroit Pistons.
-On 11 December 2016, he recorded 26 points, 12 rebounds and a career high-tying seven blocks in a 118–112 win over the Los Angeles Lakers.
-On 19 January 2017, he came off the bench for the first time in his NBA career after returning from a four-game absence due to a sore left Achilles tendon.
-He subsequently scored 15 points in a 113–110 loss to the Washington Wizards.
-During the 2017 All-Star Weekend, Porziņģis played for Team World in the Rising Stars Challenge and won the Skills Challenge.
+On 16 November 2016, Porziņģis scored a then career-high 35 points in a 105–102 victory over the Detroit Pistons.
+On 11 December, he recorded 26 points, 12 rebounds, and a career-high-tying seven blocks in a 118–112 victory over the Los Angeles Lakers.
+On 19 January 2017, Porziņģis came off the bench for the first time in his NBA career after returning from a four-game absence due to a sore left Achilles tendon.
+Porziņģis subsequently scored 15 points in a 113–110 loss to the Washington Wizards.
+During the 2017 All-Star Weekend, he played for Team World in the Rising Stars Challenge and won the Skills Challenge.

 In the Knicks' season opener the following season, on 19 October 2017, Porziņģis had 31 points and 12 rebounds in a 105–84 loss to the Oklahoma City Thunder.
-On 30 October 2017, he scored a then career-high 38 points in a 116–110 win over the Denver Nuggets.
-Less than a week later, on 5 November, Porziņģis set a then career high with 40 points in a 108–101 win over the Indiana Pacers.
-Porziņģis was subsequently named Eastern Conference Player of the Week for games played from Monday, 30 October through Sunday, 5 November.
-Porziņģis would record the best start to a season for Knicks player, earning 300 points through 10 games, two more than Bernard King had to open the 1984–85 season, and his performances continued, where, on 23 January 2018, he was named an Eastern Conference All-Star reserve.
+On 30 October, he scored a then career-high 38 points in a 116–110 victory over the Denver Nuggets.
+On 5 November, Porziņģis set a then career-high with 40 points in a 108–101 victory over the Indiana Pacers.
+He was subsequently named Eastern Conference Player of the Week for games played from Monday, 30 October through Sunday, 5 November.
+Porziņģis recorded the best start to a season in Knicks history, earning 300 points through 10 games, two more than Bernard King had to open the 1984–85 season.
+His strong performance continued through the midpoint of the season, and on 23 January 2018, Porziņģis was named an Eastern Conference All-Star reserve.

-However, on 6 February 2018, in a 103–89 loss to the Milwaukee Bucks, Porziņģis tore his left ACL.
-He was subsequently ruled out for the rest of the season.
+However, on 6 February 2018, in a 103–89 loss to the Milwaukee Bucks, Porziņģis tore his left ACL and was subsequently ruled out for the rest of the season.

 2018–19: Injury and recovery

-In October 2018, the Knicks decided against signing Porziņģis to a rookie extension, a move that would give New York an extra $10 million in cap space in the summer of 2019 while making Porziņģis a restricted free agent in the offseason.
+In October 2018, the Knicks decided against signing Porziņģis to a rookie extension, a move that gave New York an extra $10 million in cap space in the summer of 2019 while making Porziņģis a restricted free agent in the offseason.
 Due to recovering from his ACL injury, Porziņģis did not play for the Knicks to begin the 2018–19 season.

 Dallas Mavericks (2019–2022)

-On 31 January 2019, after a meeting with the Knicks left franchise officials with the impression that he wanted to be traded, Porziņģis was traded alongside Trey Burke, Courtney Lee and Tim Hardaway Jr. to the Dallas Mavericks in exchange for DeAndre Jordan, Wesley Matthews, Dennis Smith Jr., an unprotected 2021 first-round draft pick, and an additional top-ten protected 2023 first round draft pick.
-He sat out the remainder of the 2018–19 season, healing from his ACL injury.
+On 31 January 2019, after a meeting with the Knicks left franchise officials with the impression that Porziņģis wanted to be traded, he was traded alongside Trey Burke, Courtney Lee and Tim Hardaway Jr. to the Dallas Mavericks in exchange for DeAndre Jordan, Wesley Matthews, Dennis Smith Jr., an unprotected 2021 first-round draft pick, and an additional top-ten protected 2023 first round draft pick.
+Porziņģis sat out for the rest of the 2018–19 season, healing from his ACL injury.
 On 12 July, Porziņģis agreed to re-sign with the Mavericks on a five-year maximum contract worth $158 million.